z0lt4np4l1nk4s/AutomaticSpeechRecognition/README.md

 ---

-## ASR History

-- **1952 – Audrey:** Bell Labs’ first digit recogniser
-- **1960s – DTW:** dynamic time warping aligns variable speaking speed
-- **1980s – GMM‑HMM:** Rabiner & colleagues formalise the HMM‑based pipeline
-- **2012 – Deep Speech / CTC:** deep neural networks replace GMMs; CTC enables end‑to‑end training
-- **2020 – Self‑supervised pre‑training:** Wav2Vec 2.0, HuBERT, Whisper learn from thousands of hours of unlabeled speech

----

 ## Challenges in ASR

 Automatic Speech Recognition (ASR) systems face a wide range of challenges:

-- **Speaker variability:** Differences in pitch, accent, speed, and pronunciation between speakers can reduce model generalisation.
+- **Speaker variability:** Differences in pitch, accent, speed, and pronunciation between speakers can reduce model generalisation
-- **Background noise:** Environmental sounds and microphone quality introduce signal distortions.
+- **Background noise:** Environmental sounds and microphone quality introduce signal distortions
-- **Coarticulation and prosody:** The way sounds blend together in natural speech can confuse phoneme boundaries.
+- **Coarticulation and prosody:** The way sounds blend together in natural speech can confuse phoneme boundaries
-- **Data scarcity:** Training high-performance ASR models typically requires large annotated datasets.
+- **Data scarcity:** Training high-performance ASR models typically requires large annotated datasets
-- **Out-of-vocabulary words:** Traditional systems struggle with new or rare terms not seen during training.
+- **Out-of-vocabulary words:** Traditional systems struggle with new or rare terms not seen during training
-- **Latency and computation:** Real-time applications demand fast and resource-efficient models.
+- **Latency and computation:** Real-time applications demand fast and resource-efficient models
-- **Language diversity:** Supporting multiple languages, dialects, and code-switching adds complexity.
+- **Language diversity:** Supporting multiple languages, dialects, and code-switching adds complexity

 These challenges are especially significant for low-resource languages and real-time or noisy settings.